Jehoram of Judah: Name

 The name Jehoram is confusing in the biblical account.
 The author of Kings speaks of both Jehoram of Israel and Jehoram of Judah in the same passage, and both reigned at the same time.
-Both Jehorams are also referred to as Joram, even in the same translation in the same breath.
+Both Jehorams are also referred to as Joram, even in the same translation.
 For example, reads:

 5 He walked also after their counsel, and went with Jehoram the son of Ahab king of Israel to war against Hazael king of Aram at Ramoth-gilead; and the Arameans wounded Joram.

 6 And he returned to be healed in Jezreel of the wounds which they had given him at Ramah, when he fought against Hazael king of Aram.
 And Ahaziah the son of Jehoram king of Judah went down to see Jehoram the son of Ahab in Jezreel, because he was sick.